Connection Without Conversation

 You can't rely on language.

-Familiar routines disappear.
+Your routines disappear.

-Even basic communication becomes uncertain.
+Even basic conversations become uncertain.

 There was nothing to hide behind.